moltar/roboform-everywhere-export/README.md

 # Sync XML Data From RoboForm Everywhere Account

-This scripts will fetch all passcard data from your RoboForm Everywhere account and locally store it in an **unencrypted** raw form.
+This scripts will export all passcard data from your RoboForm Everywhere account and locally store it in an **unencrypted** raw form.

 This is useful if you wish to use this data to import into another password